Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/OPTIMIZATION.md

 4. Wait for it to finish, it may take a long time and the server will lag while it works.
 This **MUST** be done with the server empty / closed to public.

 You should also use correct startup flags, the [Aikars flags](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/)!
+Sadly many server hosts won't allow you to use these.
+An exeption is [Birdflop Hosting](https://www.birdflop.com/).